-How many types of millets you know?
+How many types of millets do you know?
 Need Help?
-Here is a small guide to help you understand kinds of millets, their health benefits, etc.
+Here is a small guide to help you understand what are millets, the kinds of millets, their health benefits, etc.

 But, before you know millet types, let’s see what millets are.